 The Twin Cities of Minneapolis and St. Paul have a combined population of approximately 2.5 million people and represents one of the largest metropolitan areas where a veterinary college is located.
 The Twin Cities is the cultural center for the region, abundant with outdoor recreational opportunities, and is repeatedly cited as one of the most livable metropolitan areas in the nation.

 In 2013-14, the DVM program underwent a complete curriculum revision.
 During the first three years of the DVM program, students focus on the study of the normal animal, the pathogenesis of diseases and the prevention, alleviation and clinical therapy of diseases.
 Students gain hands-on experience throughout the entire program in clinical and professional skills courses.

 The program concludes with thirteen months of clinical rotations in the Veterinary Medical Center, during which time students learn methods of veterinary care and develop skills needed for professional practice.
-Students can choose from over 80 rotation offerings.
+Students can choose from over 65 rotations.
 The fourth year includes up to twelve weeks of externship experiences at off-campus sites of the student’s choice.

 Application requirements include a complete VMCAS application, three electronic letters of reference submitted through VMCAS, official transcripts submitted through VMCAS, GRE examination scores, and an $85 application processing fee.
 The University of Minnesota College of Veterinary Medicine does not utilize a supplemental application.

 The application, transcripts, and references are due to VMCAS by their respective deadlines.